MicrosoftDocs/Hololens/hololens/app-deploy-provisioning-package.md

 > To learn the basics of creating a Provisioning Package for HoloLens devices, visit [HoloLens Provisioning](https://docs.microsoft.com/hololens/hololens-provisioning).
 To deploy an app, you must start with advanced provisioning.

 > [!NOTE]
-> HoloLens (1st gen) devices only support installing an app via PPKG only during OOBE and only with user context installs.
+> HoloLens (1st gen) has limited support installing apps (**UniversalAppInstall**) by using a provisioning package.
+HoloLens (1st gen) devices only support installing an app via PPKG only during OOBE and only with user context installs.

 ## Setup